Most people know little or nothing about investing because American public schools refuse to teach investing.

 This overview of wealth management received an average Amazon review of five and a half stars.
 Criniti explains and clarifies financial concepts and economics for ordinary people.

-Crinti explains the important difference between finance and economics.
-The Necessity of Finance is an investment book because it offers an introduction to wealth management for ordinary people.
+Dr. Anthony M. Criniti explains the important difference between finance and economics.
+The Necessity of Finance is an investment book because it introduces ordinary people to wealth management.

 All You Need to Know About Exchange-Traded Funds